arthur-van-acker/python-gui-project-template/docs/BEGINNER-FIELD-GUIDE.md

 ---

 ## 1. Welcome to YourApp Starter {#welcome}
 YourApp Starter is a CustomTkinter-based template that shows how to ship a Windows-friendly desktop app with multiple launchers, automated installers, and docs-first guidance.
 It still looks like Tic Tac Toe out of the box, but the real goal is giving you a neutral codebase where you can plug in your own business rules without guessing how things hang together.
+Think of CustomTkinter as "Tkinter with a modern skin"—you still write standard Python widgets, but the toolkit adds dark mode, theming, and rounder controls.
 For quick context, skim the project overview in `README.md` (see [README – Project Goals](../README.md#-project-goals)).

+Screenshot TODO: capture a single image that shows the GUI, CLI, and desktop shortcut after you finish Section 9 so learners know what a successful setup looks like.

 > _Screenshot placeholder: hero shot of the CustomTkinter window + CLI side by side so viewers can see both frontends._